Yes! No! Maybe So!

 Not on the Regulatory Radar

 Each week, FDA’s Center for Veterinary Medicine (CVM) receives a variety of phone calls and e-mails from consumers asking questions like, “Who regulates flea and tick products?” and “How do I treat my cat’s urinary tract infection?”
 While CVM’s Communications Staff is happy to direct consumers to the appropriate resources, it may be helpful to know that FDA is not the only organization responsible for protecting animal health.
-FDA regulates the drugs, devices, and feed given to or used on over one hundred million companion and food-producing animals in the U.S. Several other government and non-government organizations also play a role in animal health.
+FDA regulates the drugs, devices, and feed given to or used on the billions of companion and food-producing animals in the U.S. Several other government and non-government organizations also play a role in animal health.

 Animal Drugs– The Federal Food, Drug, and Cosmetic Act gives FDA the legal authority to approve and regulate drugs for animals.
 Before a drug company can market an animal drug, the company must get the drug approved by FDA.
 To get FDA approval, the drug company must prove that: